mthom/scryer-prolog/README.md

       (backtrackable).
 - [x] Delimited continuations based on reset/3, shift/1 (documented in "Delimited Continuations for Prolog").
-- [ ] Add opt-in tabling library based on delimited continuations (documented in "Tabling as a Library with Delimited Control") (_in progress_).
+- [x] Add opt-in tabling library based on delimited continuations (documented in "Tabling as a Library with Delimited Control").
+- [ ] A _redone_ representation of strings as difference list of
+      chars, using a packed internal representation (_in progress_).
 - [ ] clp(B) and clp(ℤ) as builtin libraries (_in progress_).
 - [ ] Streams and predicates for stream control (_in progress_).
 - [ ] An incremental compacting garbage collector satisfying the five